keiran-rowell/keiran-rowell.github.io/_posts/2026-01-01-the-delian-mode.md

 Wisdom takes flight only at dusk, often when it's too late.

 Why do things continue to collapse into imperial tributary systems until there's a technological or social systematic shock?
-Do lost futures only become visible when an era has already past, or because they only become visible in the murky twilight?
+Do lost futures only become visible when an era has already passed, or because they only become visible in the murky twilight?

 Technology shock permeates quickly, but has financial incentives to be harnessed by status quo power structures.
 Just because distributed information systems are easier to implement than ever doesn't mean we're guaranteed a future not held by a few monoliths.
 Centralisation allows for seamlessness at scale.
-The Parthenon and cultural splendour of Athens we still admire in history was built and protected by distributed tribute.
+The Parthenon, cultural splendour and famous thought of Athens we still admire in history was built and protected by distributed tribute.
 When power projection moved slowly, the civic world made gods of the rulers of fiefdoms.
 Even now those structures are deliberate and social; a new type of economic elect in an era where information, goods exchange, and coordination systems can span the world in an instant.

 Yet the alternatives keep emerging --- Athena *polias* persists, new federations form.
 The twilight offers a moment to breathe, to choose alternate futures.
 Let's hope social coordination and civic productivity can free up our future, one not driven to mass unrest or conflict as its remaining system shock mechanism.